clickcaramel/PolyglotRocks/README.md

 ### Option 1.
 CocoaPods

-To install PolyglotRocks, add the following line to your Podfile:
+To install Polyglot, add the following line to your Podfile:

 ```ruby
 pod 'PolyglotRocks'